 Attendance is mandatory, as is the timely completion of all assignments.
 In part, instructors evaluate students based on preparedness and participation.
 Students are regularly assigned reinforcement exercises, both oral and written.
-On average, students complete 2 hours of homework each week.
 Students receive oral feedback from the instructors throughout the course.
 They are evaluated on the extent and quality of their participation as well as their performance on written and oral exercises and exams.
 The Academic Director assigns final grades in collaboration with the language instructors for the program.

-Language Instructor
+Language Instructors

-Beatrice Lyimo and BiAsia Abdullah coordinate and lead Kiswahili instruction.
-They are trained teachers with a combined 50 years of experience as skilled and effective language instructors.
+Beatrice Lyimo and Shuwena Omar coordinate and lead Kiswahili instruction.
+They are trained teachers with a combined 30 years of experience as skilled and effective language instructors.
 Language assistants - teachers in their own right - facilitate smaller group activities and discussions to ensure intensive language learning and use.